 Alliance for Precision Health

-Siemens Healthineers and the University of Missouri System (UM System), including all four universities, and University of Missouri Health Care (MU Health Care), have established an alliance that will transform the way health care is delivered in Missouri and beyond and prepare the clinical and engineering workforce of the future.
+Siemens Healthineers and the University of Missouri System (UM System), including all four universities, and University of Missouri Health Care (MU Health Care), have established an alliance that is transforming the way health care is delivered in Missouri and beyond and preparing the clinical and engineering workforce of the future.

 Announced in 2019, Siemens Healthineers and the University of Missouri have embarked on a 10-year, $113 million alliance, cementing the largest long-term partnership in Siemens’ history.
-This momentous agreement will ensure our NextGen researchers and health care partners have unparalleled access to leading-edge diagnostic and therapeutic equipment for years to come.
+This momentous agreement is ensuring our NextGen researchers and health care partners have unparalleled access to leading-edge diagnostic and therapeutic equipment for years to come.

-The impacts of the alliance will be felt across the state and nation.
-Siemens Healthineers' expertise will optimize operations within MU Health Care’s hospitals and clinics through digital health tools that will give clinicians access to timely, meaningful, actionable data, while also providing patients from underserved rural areas access to the best health care in the state.
+The impacts of the alliance are being felt across the state and nation.
+Siemens Healthineers' expertise optimizes operations within MU Health Care’s hospitals and clinics through digital health tools that give clinicians access to timely, meaningful, actionable data, while also providing patients from underserved rural areas access to the best health care in the state.

-The historic partnership will advance education and continue workforce development in the state, through co-developed curricula in cybersecurity, data science, machine learning and artificial intelligence related to health care.
+The historic partnership is advancing education and continuing workforce development in the state, through co-developed curricula in cybersecurity, data science, machine learning and artificial intelligence related to health care.